Frequently Asked Questions

 • We have had a Phase 1 Contaminated Land Survey done by Ecologica, generously donated by RJS Limited.
 This shows that while there were industrial sites close to the land in the relatively recent past none of them were actually on the land, it has been agricultural land for as far back as records go.
 Therefore, the chances of contamination are remote.
 Furthermore, if there is any contamination because of the drainage patterns on the land, it is unlikely to cause any problems.

 • The asking price was originally £250,000.
-The price we have offered and had accepted, was informed by a formal Red Data Book valuation and is less than the initial asking price.
+The price we paid was informed by a formal Red Data Book valuation and is less than the initial asking price.
 Areas of land on the edge of thriving communities like Wotton do tend to go for high prices.
 That a private individual also tried to buy the land, in their case for a large new private home, illustrates why such land can be costly.

 • Gift Aid is a government scheme that allows us to reclaim the basic rate tax you pay as a UK taxpayer.
 It means that we can claim 25p of tax for every £1 you donate at no extra cost to you.
 We will only claim Gift Aid once we are successful.